 Here we are again with another review from our Restaurant Cookbook Series.
-This time we decided to bring you Brandon Jew's newest cookbook - Mister Jiu's in Chinatown.
+This time we decided to bring you Brandon Jew and Tienlon Ho's newest cookbook - Mister Jiu's in Chinatown.

 The acclaimed chef behind the Michelin-starred Mister Jiu’s restaurant shares the past, present, and future of Chinese cooking in America through 90 mouthwatering recipes.

 Brandon Jew trained in the kitchens of California cuisine pioneers and Michelin-starred Italian institutions before finding his way back to Chinatown and the food of his childhood.
 Through deeply personal recipes and stories about the neighborhood that often inspires them, this groundbreaking cookbook is an intimate account of how Chinese food became American food and the making of a Chinese American chef.

 Jew starts Mister Jiu's in Chinatown with a fascinating introduction about the reason why he had to open Mister Jiu's.
 In a must-read introduction he'll share stories about himself and his family, but also stories about the importance that the building that Mister Jiu's occupies, has in San Francisco's Chinatown.

 Whether in his restaurant or in this book, Jew takes inspiration from classic Chinatown recipes to create innovative spins.
 Inside this book, you will find some of his signature dishes like Sizzling Rice Soup, Squid Ink Wontons, Orange Chicken Wings, Liberty Roast Duck, Mushroom Mu Shu, and Banana Black Sesame Pie.